w3c/wai-media-guide/planning.md

 * Requests for Proposal (RFP) or Requests for Tender (RFT)
 * Contracts

-Here is an example workflow for developing an accessible video, with notes on who develops the material:
+Here is an example workflow for developing an accessible video, with notes on who develops the material.
+Links go to other pages in this resource.

 {::nomarkdown}
 {% include box.html type="start" title="Example Workflow and Responsibilities" class="" %}